yukibtc/rust-negentropy/README.md

 ## Benchmarks (unstable)

-To run the benchmarks use: `make bench`
+To run the benchmarks use: `just bench`

 ## Donations